aaronjpotter93/d287-java-frameworks/README.md

       * added a navbar
     * Lines 29 - 32
       * added a new div container for \<h1> tag for styling purposes
+    * Line 50
+      * added classes to the submit button for styling
     * Lines 95 - 105
       * added javascript for animation styling purposes
 * > resources > static > css > demo.css